China launches third crewed mission to new space station - KTVZ

 By Helen Regan and Yong Xiong, CNN

-China launched another manned mission to its new space station on Sunday, carrying three astronauts who will continue construction of the station for six months.
+China successfully launched another manned mission to its new space station on Sunday, sending three astronauts who will continue construction work for six months, China’s Manned Space Agency (CMSA) announced.

-The astronauts lifted off on the Shenzhou-14 spacecraft at 10:44 a.m. local time, launched by a Long March 2F rocket from the Jiuquan Satellite Launch Center in the Gobi Desert, located in Inner Mongolia.
+The astronauts lifted off on the Shenzhou-14 spacecraft at 10:44 a.m. local time, launched by a Long March 2F rocket from the Jiuquan Satellite Launch Center in the Gobi Desert, Inner Mongolia.

 The team will live and work at the Tiangong Space Station’s Tianhe core module for six months before returning to Earth in December.
 Tiangong means Heavenly Palace.

-The crew includes Chen Dong, Liu Yang and Cai Xuzhe, according to Chinese state media Global Times.
+The crew includes Chen Dong, Liu Yang and Cai Xuzhe, who are expected to dock with the space station about 6.5 hours after launch.

 Chen, the mission commander, was aboard China’s Shenzhou-11 manned space mission in 2016 and previously held the record for longest stay in space by a Chinese astronaut.
 Liu became the first ever Chinese woman in space in 2012 on the Shenzhou-9 mission.
 And this will be Cai’s first mission in space.